pluralsight/guides/the-angular-js-mvc-implementation/article.md

-In a [previous article](blog.pluralsight.com/tutorial-angularjs)I discussed how AngularJS fits into web development as a framework for building rich client side web applications.
+In a [previous article](blog.pluralsight.com/tutorial-angularjs), I discussed how AngularJS fits into web development as a framework for building rich client side web applications.
 One aspect of that framework is that it follows the Model-View-Controller (MVC) pattern for user interfaces.
 In this article I will examine how the MVC pattern is implemented in AngularJS and how that drives your application development.

 ### Model view controller